navix/ngfe/README.md

 TODO: STACKBLITZ DEMO

-## Custom controls
+## Custom Value Accessor

 Unlike default Angular approach, you do not need to implement `ValueAccessor` interface.

-Just inject `FeControl` and use it props and methods.
+Just inject `FeControl` and use it's props and methods.

 `.toInputValue$` - emits all changes except last passed from input itself.